Get qualified for less or even for free

 To be eligible for the Certificate 3 Guarantee you must meet the following criteria:

-- not hold or be currently enrolled in a certificate III or higher level qualification (does not include qualifications completed in secondary school)
+- not hold a certificate III level or higher qualification (not including qualifications completed at school and foundations skills training)

 - be 15 years or older